go-faster/tail/README.md

 ## TODO
 - [ ] Decide on ergonomics of ErrStop
 - [ ] Tests for removing, tailing and creating events
-- [ ] Provide a way to set inotifyTracker logger
 - [ ] Benchmark
 - [ ] Windows support?